No-Country-simulation/c20-86-m-no-code/README.md

  # Tecnologías:
-• google from
+- Google from
-• google Meet
+- Google Meet
-• Canva
+- Canva
 - Trello